AlexFlipnote/template.py/README.md

-# pyproject.toml
+# template.py
-A standardized pyproject.toml configuration for my projects.
+A standardized Python template configuration for my projects.

 I got tired of copy-pasting the same setup across repositories, so I created this as my go-to pyproject.toml configuration.